 The Bay Area thrash band Vio-lence was falling apart.
-In its eroded state circa 1993, guitarist Robb Flynn having exited the previous year and Perry Strickland soon followed suit.
-It was around this period that guitarists Phil Demmel and Ray Vegas, bassist Dean Dell and drummer Mark Hernandez formed the thrash band Torque.
+In its eroded state, circa 1993, guitarist Robb Flynn had exited the previous year and Perry Strickland soon followed suit.
+It was around this period that guitarists Phil Demmel and Ray Vegas, bassist Dean Dell, and drummer Mark Hernandez formed the thrash band Torque.

-In 1996, Torque signed with Mascot Records, whom they would record and release their one and only official full-length, self-titled album, Torque.
-By this time the quartet had fully realized their somewhat Pantera-influenced style of caustic thrash.
+In 1996, Torque signed with Mascot Records, with whom they would record and release their one and only official full-length, self-titled album, ‘Torque’.
+By this time, the quartet had fully realized their somewhat Pantera-influenced style of caustic thrash.

-Drummer Mark Hernandez has had stints in Forbidden and more recently, Dress The Dead.
-But the Torque story does not quite end here, thankfully, as news surfaced this week that their original début album will be re-released via Megaforce Records on March 31st.
+Drummer Mark Hernandez has had stints in Forbidden and, more recently, Dress The Dead.
+But the Torque story does not quite end here, thankfully, as news surfaced this week that their original début album will be re-released via Megaforce Records.